-- Deliberately foster chats that aren’t related to work.
+- Schedule (virtual) coffee with other TTSers.
 People who work out of GSA offices will do this from time to time, and you should, too.
 Ask people out to virtual coffee/tea and get to know each other!

 - Know when enough is enough.
 When you’ve done a good day’s work, stop working! (advice from Michelle Hertzfeld)